 All sealants need to cure to achieve a hard, durable finish.
 This process can take up to 12 hours.
 After you’ve wiped or buffed the sealant, keep your car away from any moisture.
 Oxygen is needed for sealants to effectively bond to paint, and moisture can interfere with that process.
 If possible, try to keep your car parked and garaged for a few hours after applying sealant.

-Car Paint Sealant vs. Wax
+Sealants vs. Wax

 Sealants contain synthetic ingredients.
 Car waxes are made from natural waxes, typically carnauba wax.
 Both types are sure to enhance your paint’s depth and shine.
 However, there are distinct differences.